OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Liquid/README.md

 {% shape_type my_shape "Summary" %}
 ```

-Whenever the type is changed, it is recommended to clear the shape alternates before using the `clear_alternates` tag.
+Whenever the type is changed, it is recommended to clear the shape alternates before using the `shape_clear_alternates` tag.

 ### shape_position